TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 The Goal-Oriented Approach suffers from similar problems as the Local Search approach.
 The removal of the requirement to select a path introduces new ways in which the test data search can fail.
 Instead of performing local searches, this technique can also use global search with Genetic Algorithms, but even these have their problems.

 Main problem: data dependencies are not taken into account.
-An attempt to solve this solution is done in the Chaining Approach
+An attempt to solve this solution is made in the Chaining Approach

 ##### The Chaining Approach
 Chaining uses an *event sequence* as a intermediate means of deciding the type of path required to reach the target node.